memorymatching/memorymatching.github.io/planning.md

 # Planning

 ## MVP
-- 180sec countdown timer
+- ✅ 180sec countdown timer
-- Shuffle deck, rearrange cards before displaying
+- ✅ Shuffle deck, rearrange cards before displaying

 ## Extra Features
-- Show alert before restarting
 - Add some kind of indicator to show whether or not match is successful (other than whether cards flip back over or pairs found # changes)
 - Style cards on hover (transform scale, box shadow, pointer cursor)
 - Improve game screen for mobile devices, or add msg specifying min screen size